Village Farm • East Portlemouth • Salcombe

 The headliner will be Saltstone, who will be performing the 2011 album 'From the Saltstone', which discusses the rich topics thrown up from living and growing up either side of the Kingsbridge Estuary.

-The mercurial Sammie Avis will be putting her special twist on hit songs by Devon artists.
+The mercurial Sammie Avis will be putting her special twist on hit songs by Devon artists, and MC'ing the night.

 Food - A BBQ and a bar will be available.